Financial Comparison: Ayro (AYRO) versus The Competition

 21.0% of Ayro shares are held by institutional investors.
 Comparatively, 52.7% of shares of all “Communication services, not elsewhere classified” companies are held by institutional investors.
 15.7% of Ayro shares are held by insiders.
 Comparatively, 16.6% of shares of all “Communication services, not elsewhere classified” companies are held by insiders.
 Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares Ayro and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Ayro and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue